 The white-berry mistletoe has been used as a medicinal plant since ancient times.
 For 100 years it has also been proven in integrative oncology.

 It blooms in winter, grows spherically on trees, and does not adjust its position to the sun: The "anti-tendency" of mistletoe against natural laws demonstrates similarities to the growth of tumors.
-Hence, Dr. Rudolf Steiner recognized the healing potential of this plant for cancer therapy.
-Noticing these insights, the Dutch physican Dr. Ita Wegman developed the first injectable mistletoe preparation in 1917.
+Hence, its healing potential for cancer therapy was recognized and the Dutch physican Dr. Ita Wegman developed the first injectable mistletoe preparation in 1917.
 Today mistletoe therapy is established as a complementary form of therapy in oncology.

 Studies show that mistletoe therapy has a positive effect on the patient’s immune system and quality of life and can improve tolerance of standard therapies – such as chemotherapy – without decreasing their efficacy.